justnonamenoname/lifeticle/readme.txt

 The term life

 The term "Life" lacks a precise definition and will be redefined.
-"Life" will signify the presence of an active subject/phenomenal consciousness/so-called observer/lifticle.
+"Life" will mean the presence of phenomenal consciousness, the so-called observer, or the lifeticle.
 Without it, an organism will be referred to as a biorobot.

 Meaning of life